 Chilean Alfajores are traditional sweet cookies.
-Make at home for the Independence celebrations or Christmas, and the rest of the year bought at bakeries unless there is a big family event like a baptism or graduation.
+They are made at home for celebrations ( Fiestas Patrias) or Christmas and bought at bakeries the rest of the year unless there is a big family event like a baptism or graduation.
 At these parties, offering small pastries, including Alfajores, is customary.

 Filling for Chilean Alfajores: